 An early keyboard from Collimation can be seen under Optical Keyboards on the Robot Less Travelled website, taken from Computer magazine, 1974.
 Wide space on either side of the keyboard would appear to be there to accommodate the mirrors and horizontal sensor board; the later models were much slimmer due to the use of LEDs as the light source and a simple vertical sensor board.

 D40 Series is an ADI designation for photoelectric encoder keyboards with no logic circuitry.
-Whether this designation pre-dates ADI is unclear, as it is only known from a single 1976 Collimation-branded D40.592 keyboard and that was made around the time that ADI acquired Collimation (between 1975 and 1977, based on the advertisements).
+Whether this designation pre-dates ADI is unclear, as the only date evidence is a single 1976 Collimation-branded D40.592 keyboard and that was made around the time that ADI acquired Collimation (between 1975 and 1977, based on the advertisements).

 The only known Collimation keyboard models were produced for ISC.
 D40.59 was a 59-key keyboard made for the ISC Intecolor 8001 intelligent terminal.
 This was complemented by the 76-key D40.592, a 10-channel D40 series keyboard was produced for the Compucolor 8001 computer and possibly also the Intecolor 8001.
 The D40.592 unit examined contains three National Semiconductor LM3900 Norton amplifiers dated to early 1976.
 Unlike the patent design, each of the 10 light channels has its own LED, replacing the single incandescent bulb and mirrors.
 All the channels fit across a single row, compared to the dual-row design in the patent.